j1mbl3s/libretech-web-docs/docs/guides/getting-started.md

         * performance over microSD and eMMC

         * endurance with frequently written and overwritten files

+        Use a USB SSD with a separate power supply for the best performance
+        and minimal power consumption through the board.

 * a micro USB power cable and an appropriate power supply